 Bridge can use webhooks to provide other applications with real-time information.
 A webhook is an event-triggered notification in one application that is sent to another application.
 As an example, Bridge can send a notification to third-party applications to signal completion of a course.
 This opens up a variety of possibilities such as gamification of the learning process.
 Webhooks can also be used to connect Bridge with a third-party messaging service if email is not the preferred communication method for your organization.
-To learn about webhooks and view different use-cases, please visit our Webhooks Focus Group in the community.
+To learn about webhooks and view different use-cases, please visit our The specified item was not found. in the community.

 Note: A webhook must be configured by a Bridge Support user.
 You can work with your Implementation Consultant, Customer Success Manager, or Bridge Support to determine which notifications will meet your needs.

 Bridge Support users will now be able to masquerade as bridge_support in customer accounts.
 This new user will only be used when the account needs to be accessed for support-related issues.
 This change was made to prevent the Bridge Support user from impacting any usage statistics of other learners while visiting the account.
 Any time spent in the account or actions made by the bridge_support user will be excluded from any reports on the Reports page.